zer0cache/matic-docs/docs/develop/hardhat.md

 $ npx hardhat run scripts/sample-script.js --network matic
 ```

-Contract will be deployed on Matic's Mumbai Testnet, it look like this:
+Contract will be deployed on Matic's Mumbai Testnet, it looks like this:

 ```shell
 Compilation finished successfully